5 breakfasts to lower cholesterol levels - KSU | The Sentinel Newspaper

 Thus, another beneficial food to add to breakfast is avocado, a fashionable fruit that it also helps lower cholesterol.
 Its main virtue is that it contains healthy fats that increase HDL (good) cholesterol levels; In addition to providing vitamin E and phytosterols.

-Finally, it is also advisable to moderately introduce a handful of walnuts, chia seeds or green tea.
+Finally, it is also advisable to moderately introduce a handful of walnuts, cha ot verde seeds.
 This type of tea is a star product in this sense, since its catechin content helps to slow down the intestinal absorption of bad cholesterol.